In this article, we’re going to explain:

 It’s possible that you’ve owned a domain name for years and never thought about its valuation once.
 For many business owners, entrepreneurs, and investors, this isn’t an element that gets much thought.
 But perhaps it should be.
 Domain valuations matter for a number of reasons.

 First off, knowing your domain name’s valuation can make a big difference in the valuation of your business, should you decide to sell.
 In some cases – like the Cars.com example – a domain can account for as much as one-third of the entire price of a business.
 Other times it’s just a small fraction.
 But either way, knowing the valuation gives you some leverage in negotiations.

-Secondly, domain name valuations matter from a buyer’s perspective.
-If you ever find yourself in a situation where you’re looking to buy a website, acquire another domain, or expand your business in some capacity, being able to appraise and accurately value a domain will help you make a more informed offer and acquisition.
+Secondly, domain valuations matter from a buyer’s perspective.
+If you ever find yourself in a situation where you’re looking to buy a website, acquire another domain, or expand your business in some capacity, being able to appraise or use domain appraisal and accurately domain value or value a domain will help you make a more informed offer and acquisition.